daxelb/SudokuSolver/README.md

 ## Description
-A program that takes Sudoku puzzles as input, and outputs their solution using constraint logic propagation from the CLP(FD) library and labelling.
+A program that takes Sudoku puzzles as input, and outputs their solution using constraint logic propagation from the CLP(FD) library and labeling.
 The program can also provide a difficulty rating of the input puzzle using different solving methods.